 Child's First Name: Child's Last Name: Parent/Guardian First Name: Parent/Guardian Last Name: 1.
-Has your child had close contact (within 6 feet for at diagnosed with COVID-19, or has any health department and advised you to quarantine? ☐ Yes > The child should not be at school.
-The had close contact with someone with e child can return 14 days after the last time he or she COVID-19, or as listed below. $\square$ No > The child can be at school if the child is not experiencing symptoms.
-2. Does your child have any of these symptoms? ☐ Fever ☐ Chills If a child has any of these symptoms, they ☐ Shortness of breath or difficulty breathing should stay home, stay away from other ☐ New cough people, and you should call the child's health care provider. ☐ New loss of taste or smell 3.
-Since they were last at school, has your child been o-19 based on a test, their symptoms, or does not get otoms, they should not be at school and should stay ia below.
-A child can return to school when a family member can e nsure that they can answer YES to ALL three questions: ☐ Has it been at least 10 days since the child fi d a fever (without using fever reducing medicine)? ☐ Has it been at least 3 days since the child's s shortness of breath?
-If a child has had a negative COVID-19 test, they can re- of fever-reducing medicines and they have felt well for If a child has been diagnosed with COVID-19 but does runtil 10 days have passed since the date of their first point subsequently developed symptoms since their positions. ositive COVID-19 diagnostic test, assuming they have If a child has been determined to have been in close co should remain out of school for 14 days since the last ke criteria above would apply.
+Has your child had close contact (within 6 feet for at diagnosed with COVID-19, or has any health departm and advised you to quarantine? · · · · · · · · · · · · · · · · · · · ☐ Yes > The child should not be at school.
+The had close contact with someone with e child can return 14 days after the last time he or she a COVID-19, or as listed below. □ No > The child can be at school if the child l is not experiencing symptoms. □ No a COVID-19 test but has had symple at home until they meet the criter 0-19 based on a test, their symptoms, or does not get otoms, they should not be at school and should stay ia below.
+A child can return to school when a family member can e Has it been at least 10 days since the child fi had a fever (without using fever reducing medicine)?
+If a child has had a negative COVID-19 test, they can re of fever-reducing medicines and they have felt well for If a child has been diagnosed with COVID-19 but does nuntil 10 days have passed since the date of their first point subsequently developed symptoms since their pos ositive COVID-19 diagnostic test, assuming they have If a child has been determined to have been in close co should remain out of school for 14 days since the last k criteria above would apply.
 They must complete the ful nown contact, unless they test positive.
-In which case, I attest that the following information is true to the be est of my knowledge as of: /,:AM PM Sign nature:
+In which case, I attest that the following information is true to the be est of my knowledge as of: MONTH DAY YEAR TIME CIRCLE ONE nature: